KenethGarcia/ClassiPyGRB/README.md

      'GRB050714B' 'GRB041219A']

-In summary, these errors occur for two reasons:
+In summary, these errors could occur for two reasons:
-* First, the GRB doesn't have any Trigger ID
+* Firstly, the GRB doesn't have any Trigger ID
-* Second, the GRB has Trigger ID, but it doesn't have any data to download
+* Secondly, the GRB has Trigger ID, but no data.

-By this, we close this section by remarking that original size data can use 2.67GB of free space on disk approximately (in decompress mode).
-But, compressing data using `gzip` library, now:
+We close this section by remarking that original size data can use 2.67GB of free space on disk approximately (in decompress mode).
+Nevertheless, compressing data using `gzip` library will save much room:

 ```python